Pataco80/next-radix-shadcn-theme/docs/cursor-config/en/git-workflow.md

 ## Commit Conventions

-- Use commit messages in English, in present tense
+- Use commit messages in English, in the present tense
 - Prefix messages with the type of change:
   - `feat:` for new features
   - `fix:` for bug fixes